Working with Discovered Identities

 the name of the enterprise directory from which the identity came (federated only)

-the most recent date and time when the identity accessed the system (users only)
+the most recent date and time when the user or role accessed the system

-Select the name of an item in the list to view the details page for that specific item.
-See below.
+Select the name of an item in the list to view the access details for that specific item.

 Viewing Access Details for an Identity